dragonite-network/dragonite-java/dragonite-proxy/README.md

 ## Sample configuration

+**NOTICE: Using command line arguments for configurations is deprecated and inconvenient to save and share them! we recommend using JSON files, please see [JSON section](#json-configuration) below!**

 Assume that we have a server **example.com**, we could use command

     ./dragonite-proxy -s -k uMadBro -p 27000 -l 100